Maintaining your Teams Connector deployment

 This means that when you run the redeploy script, you will reuse the CVI app and CVI app certificate that you created the first time.

-• You should use the redeploy script in all scenarios except for when deploying a Teams Connector for the very first time for your Azure subscription i.e. you should use the redeploy script when upgrading, redeploying, or deploying a new Teams Connector in another region.
+• You should use the redeploy script in all scenarios except for when deploying a Teams Connector for the very first time (per Azure subscription) i.e. you should use the redeploy script when upgrading, redeploying, or deploying a new Teams Connector in another region.

 • You only need one version of this script — you can use the same redeploy script in every region if you have multiple Teams Connectors.